-- 56. By 1 April each year, each CPC shall notify the ICCAT Secretariat detailed information on bluefin tuna catches in the eastern Atlantic and Mediterranean in the preceding fishing year.
-This information should include: - a) the name and ICCAT number of each catching vessel;

-- b) the period of authorisation(s) for each catching vessel; - c) the total catches of each catching vessel including nil returns throughout the period of authorisation(s); - d) the total number of days each catching vessel fished in the eastern Atlantic and Mediterranean throughout the period of authorisation(s); and - e) the total catch outside their period of authorisation (by-catch) including nil returns.
+- 57. By 31 July each year, or within 7 months of the completion of the fishing season for those CPCs that end their fishing campaign in July, each CPC shall notify the ICCAT Secretariat detailed information on bluefin tuna catches in the eastern Atlantic and Mediterranean Sea in the preceding quota allocation period.
+This information should include: - a) the name and ICCAT number of each catching vessel; - b) the period of authorisation(s) for each catching vessel; - c) the total catches of each catching vessel including nil returns throughout the period of authorisation(s); - d) the total number of days each catching vessel fished in the eastern Atlantic and Mediterranean Sea throughout the period of authorisation(s); and - e) the total catch outside their period of authorisation (by-catch).

-For all vessels which were not authorised to fish actively for bluefin tuna in the eastern Atlantic and Mediterranean but which caught bluefin tuna as by-catch:
+For all vessels which were not authorised to fish actively for bluefin tuna in the eastern Atlantic and Mediterranean Sea but which caught bluefin tuna as by-catch:

-- a) the name and ICCAT number or national registry number of the vessel, if not registered with ICCAT; - b) the total catches of bluefin tuna. - 57.
-Each CPC shall notify the ICCAT Secretariat of any information concerning vessels not covered in paragraph 56 but known or presumed to have fished for bluefin tuna in the eastern Atlantic and Mediterranean.
-The ICCAT Secretariat shall forward such information to the flag State for action as appropriate, with a copy to other CPCs for information.
+- a) the name and ICCAT number or national registry number of the vessel, if not registered with ICCAT; - b) the total catches of bluefin tuna. - 58.
+Each CPC shall notify the ICCAT Secretariat of any information concerning vessels not covered in paragraph 57 but known or presumed to have fished for bluefin tuna in the eastern Atlantic and Mediterranean Sea.
+The ICCAT Secretariat shall forward such information to the flag CPC for action as appropriate, with a copy to other CPCs for information.